Bansenauer-Cascadia/getting-cleaning-data/CodeBook.md

 # Code Book
 ## Abstract
- Dataset generated from the Human Activity Recognition database using the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors
+ Dataset generated from the Human Activity Recognition database using the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors is used to create a tidy data set containing values of certain measurements (mean and standard dev measurements) averaged by individual subjects' activity.

 ## Study Design